hermonochy/QuizMaster/README.md

 ##### Speed Run

 The speed run game mode challenges you to answer all questions correctly in the shortest time possible.
 If you answer a question incorrectly, you must redo the question.
-If three questions are answered incorrectly, you must redo the entire quiz.
+If all lives are lost, you must redo the entire quiz.
 The game keeps a stopwatch running throughout, and your final time is displayed at the end.
 Currently it is the most difficult game mode.

 ##### Survival

-The Survival game mode is a challenging addition to QuizMaster.
+The Survival game mode is a recent addition to QuizMaster.
 In this mode, players have a limited number of lives to answer questions correctly.
 Each incorrect answer costs a life, and the game ends when the player loses all their lives or answers all questions correctly.
 The objective is to survive as long as possible by maintaining accuracy throughout.

 ![](images/QM4.png)

 ### Preferences